Varying-Vagrant-Vagrants/VVV/docs/en-US/index.md

 * [Default credentials](references/default-credentials.md) is a list of the default usernames and passwords provsioned in VVV.
 * [PHP Extensions](references/php-extensions.md) is a list of the PHP extensions provisioned by default.
+* [Installed packages](references/installed-packages.md) is a list of packages installed during default provisioning.

 ## Other